stride3d/stride-docs/en/manual/scripts/types-of-script/startup-script.md

 {
     public override void Start()
     {
-        // Do logic for when the script is loaded
+        // Do stuff for when the script is loaded
     }

     public override void Cancel()
     {
-        // Do logic for when the script is unloaded
+        // Do stuff for when the script is unloaded
     }
 }
 ```